metio/terraform-provider-k8s/docs/data-sources/velero_io_restore_v1_manifest.md

 Optional:

 - `excluded_resources` (List of String) ExcludedResources specifies the resources to which will not restore the status.
-- `included_resources` (List of String) IncludedResources specifies the resources to which will restore the status.
-If empty, it applies to all resources.
+- `included_resources` (List of String) IncludedResources specifies the resources to which will restore the status.If empty, it applies to all resources.

 <a id="nestedatt--spec--uploader_config"></a>